atlasphp/Atlas.Orm/docs/events.md

             PDOStatement $pdoStatement)
 ```

-These would be the place to put behaviors such as setting `inserted_at` or
+TableEvents would be the place to put behaviors such as setting `inserted_at` or
 `updated_at` values, etc:

 ```php